mcandocia/image_modeler/README.md

 Each instance of this script is meant to be tuned to one specific model for training purposes.

+### Extra Notes

 Note that absolute paths are preferred when a path/file is required as input.
 The only exception is in the constants when a directory is indicated as a subdirectory of an already-defined directory.

+Also note that each of the modules has logging implemented.
+You can change the `Clogger` class in `utility.py` to change aspects of this.

 ### Future Note